AndrewBenavides/RedditDailyProgrammer/FS/C001_H/README.md

+# Simple Scheduler

-﻿Create a program that will allow you to enter events organizable by hour.
+Create a program that will allow you to enter events organizable by hour.
 There must be menu options of some form, and you must be able to easily edit, add, and delete events without directly changing the source code.

 In other words: